Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Conclusions

 \section{Conclusions}

 In this paper, we have presented the first use of variational methods to find unstable periodic orbits in the incompressible Navier-Stokes equations.
-Though the algorithms were slow to converge compared with existing techniques, we have demonstrated their superior radius of convergence, raising the possibility of converging a larger number and a greater variety of exact solutions in turbulent flows.
+Though the algorithms were slow to converge compared with existing techniques, we have demonstrated their apparently larger region of convergence, raising the possibility of converging a larger number and a greater variety of exact solutions in turbulent flows.

 We showed that the primitive variables formulation performs notably better than the streamfunction-vorticity formulation, despite the fact that the latter automatically enforces incompressibility and eliminates the pressure variable.
 Projecting onto the incompressible subspace or including the divergence-free condition in the objective functional makes little practical difference to the algorithm, suggesting that including incompressibility in the cost function but allowing for compressible intermediate fields during minimization is a viable approach.